Date: 5 July 2010

 finding native Tungus people willing

-; most believed the destruction was due
+to enter the devastated area; most believed the destruction was due

 to the wrath of Ogdy, their god of fire.
 To them the territory was